poorloading/facebook-auto-unmute/README.md

 ## Features

 - 🔊 **Auto-unmutes** Reels by clicking Facebook's unmute button and directly setting `video.muted = false`
-- 🔄 **Resets playback** to the start each time a muted video is detected
+- 🔄 **One-time reset** — rewinds each video to the start only once using a `Set`, so mid-video playback is never interrupted
+- 🧹 **Automatic memory cleanup** — stale video IDs are pruned from the tracking Set when videos leave the DOM
+- 🎯 **Reliable visibility check** — uses `getBoundingClientRect()` instead of `offsetParent` to correctly handle `position: fixed` elements
-- ⚡ **Dual trigger** — polls every 0.8 seconds *and* re-runs 500ms after any click on the page
+- ⚡ **Dual trigger** — polls every 1.2 seconds and re-runs 500ms after any page click
 - 🚫 **Excludes Instagram** — explicitly skipped via `@exclude` so it doesn't conflict with the Instagram script

 ## Installation